-“Why do plastic flamingos spark joy?”, asks Annegien van Doorn on the back cover of her new publication Biophilia.
-In her work, she investigates the innate, somewhat twisted relationship that human beings have developed with nature.
+“Why do plastic flamingos spark joy?” wonders Annegien van Doorn on the back cover of her photo book Biophilia.
+In her work she explores the innate, somewhat twisted relationship that human beings have formed with nature.

 Designed by Maartje Slijpen & Merel Witteman